Expert Insights

 Is no privacy the best AI privacy policy?

-by James Brusseau, Director, Data Ethics Site, Pace University, New York “You have zero privacy anyway,” Scott McNealy, CEO of Sun Microsystems scolded a concerned journalist in 1999, “Get over it.”
+Is not privacy the best AI privacy policy? by James Brusseau, Director, Data Ethics Site, Pace University, New York “You have zero privacy anyway,” Scott McNealy, CEO of Sun Microsystems scolded a concerned journalist in 1999, “Get over it.”
 He was wrong then.
-And if he said it again today, he would still be wrong.
-Tomorrow, though, is not so clear.
-Most AI…
+And if he said it again today, he would still be wrong.…

 Keep reading